 6. Write yourself a letter.

 Write a letter to your younger self.
 Think about what she needed to hear back then.
 Send her words of encouragement, comfort her, and share with her what your life is like now.
+Here's some writing therapy tips to get you started.

 7. Spend time with kids.